 How is the consumer being tricked when buying orange juice marked “natural” or “fresh”?

 - Vitamin C vanishes to zero (100% of the 65 mg vitamin C vanishes).

 - OJ’s levels of sugar are similar to a soda.

 - OJ must be pasteurized for longer shelf-life which destroys the nutrients in the process.

 - 16 oz fresh OJ has 223 calories while Coke has 186 calories.

 - Concentrated OJ has more Vitamin C than the expensive, fresh or natural OJ.

 - A tall glass of OJ has about 10 tsp of sugar and will add 1 oz of fat to your body.

 250% THE COST OF OTHER DRINKS

 Natural orange juice costs 2 to 3 times more than orange flavored drinks.
-Soft drink companies can offer a natural OJ taste and even add artificial pulp to spare consumers from the calories and help them save money.
-Moreover, such flavored orange drinks are healthier than the claimed to be “fresh” or “natural” (which is NOT and will be discussed in JURAVIN RESEARCH other studies).
+Soft drink companies offer a natural OJ taste and even add artificial pulp to spare consumers from the calories and help them save money.
+Moreover, such flavored orange drinks are healthier than those claimed to be “fresh” or “natural” (which are NOT and will be discussed in JURAVIN RESEARCH other studies).